ascherf-ml/Data-Pipeline-with-Airflow/README.md

 - Stage 1: Begin Execution

-- Stage 2: Creating empty tables in redshift with `CreateTableOperator`
+- Stage 2: Creating empty tables in redshift with `CreateTableOperator` (loading create_tables.sql)

 - Stage 3: Loading data from S3 with `StageToRedshiftOperator`
   - loading **events** from event data (JSON-files) stored on S3 and storing the data in a table on AWS-redshift
   - loading **songs** from song data (JSON-files) stored on S3 and storing the data in a table on AWS-redshift

-- Stage 4: Creating `songplays` fact table based on song and event data with `LoadFactOperator`
+- Stage 4: Creating `songplays` fact table based on song and event data with `LoadFactOperator` (loading sql_queries.py)

-- Stage 5: Creating dimensional tables additional to `songplays` with `LoadDimensionOperator`
+- Stage 5: Creating dimensional tables additional to `songplays` with `LoadDimensionOperator` (loading sql_queries.py)
   - `users`: user information
   - `songs`: song information
   - `artists`: artist information